soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 We want two separate types to represent:

 1. A complete Html document
-2. A type for html structures such as headers and paragraphs that can go inside the <body> tag
+2. A type for html structures such as headings and paragraphs that can go inside the <body> tag

 We want them to be distinct because we don't want to mix them together.